 When you join and every April afterwards, your employer will decide your contribution rate.
 Your employer must also review your contribution rate if you have a permanent material change to your terms and conditions of employment during the Scheme year which affects your pensionable pay.
 The pay ranges will be increased each April in line with the cost of living and the contribution rates and /or pay bands will be reviewed periodically and may change in the future.

-And remember you get tax relief on your pension contributions, as your contributions are deducted from your pay before you pay tax.
+And remember, if you earn enough to pay tax, you get tax relief on your pension contributions, as your contributions are deducted from your pay before you pay tax.

 You have flexibility to pay more - you can boost your pension by paying more contributions which you would get tax relief on.
 Options include Additional Pension Contributions (APCs) and Additional Voluntary Contributions (AVCs).